Nat Ma Taung, Myanmar: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, C, D, G and I. It's important that you find the right kind.
-The vast majority of adapters currently sold are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types A, C, D, G and I. Be careful to get the necessary type.
+Most adapters available online are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most locations.

 • Luggage scale to avoid fees